-Thomas drove Rachel home.
-She couldn’t keep her eyes open.
-He didn’t like the boneless way her head lolled to the side.
+She could feel the whisper echoing through the recesses of her mind, each time she drifted off.
+Thomas drove her home.
+He didn’t like abrupt way she kept nodding off or the boneless way her head lolled to the side.
 Even drunk, she had never been that out of it.
 How much blood did Nicole take from her?
 He worriedly helped her out of the car and walked her to the door, supporting her unsteady footsteps.

-She managed to fish the door keys out of her purse but could not seem to slide the key into the lock.
+Rachel managed to fish the door keys out of her purse, but was too uncoordinated to slide the key into the lock.
 After several unsuccessful attempts, Joshua opened the door, curious about the source of all the scraping at the front door.
 He took one look at his sister being propped up and shook his head disgustedly.
 He reached out to relieve Thomas of his burden, grabbing Rachel’s arm.

 “Ouch, not so hard boy.
 My arm is sore,” exclaimed Rachel.

-Joshua yanked his hand back and saw the livid injection site against her light skin.
+Joshua yanked his hand back and saw the livid mark against her light skin.
 He looked quizzically from her to Thomas.
 His eyes narrowed suspiciously at the abashed look on his friend’s face.
-He waited for an explanation that didn’t come.
+He waited for an explanation which did not come.

 “Please tell me my sister hasn’t been injected with something.”